quiltt/quiltt-js/ECMAScript/react/README.md

 ### useQuilttConnector

-A hook to manage the the lifecycle of [Quiltt Connector](https://www.quiltt.dev/guides/connector).
+A hook to manage the lifecycle of [Quiltt Connector](https://www.quiltt.dev/guides/connector).

 #### Example